 Given it’s name in honour of the pine needle, which this terpene is also found in, α-pinene is said to have a distinct pine aroma. α-Pinene is thought to induce alertness and memory retention, as well as potentially counteracting some effects of THC.

 This terpene is also found in rosemary, dill, basil, parsley and pine needles.

-Reported medical potential of this terpene include treatment for anxiety, depression, inflammation, cancer and pain.
+The reported medical potential of this terpene includes treatment for anxiety, depression, inflammation, cancer and pain.

 Limonene is also found in fruit rinds (particularly citrus fruits), rosemary, juniper and peppermint.

 This peppery terpene is described as having a spicy, woody aroma, similar to cloves and peppercorns.
 Caryophyllene is thought to have stress relief potential.

 Caryophyllene is also found in black pepper, cinnamon and cloves.

 Myrcene is said to have a herbal and earthy smell, with notes of cloves and cardamom.
 This terpene has a relaxing and sedating effect.

 It is thought to be an effective anti-oxidant, and have the potential to treat insomnia, pain and inflammation.

 Myrcene is also found in hops, thyme, mango and lemongrass.